 Students who complete an MSc in Hydrogeology are in very high demand as there is an expected shortage of hydrogeologists that will continue for the next decade.
 Additionally, throughout the world the issue of water scarcity, water security, water economics and health and sanitation all rely on high quality hydrogeology knowledge.

-PAID SUMMER PLACEMENT 2013 OPPORTUNITY WITH ATKINS - WATER & ENVIRONMENT
+PAID SUMMER PLACEMENT 2013 OPPORTUNITY WITH MOTT MACDONALD (Integrated Water Resources)

 Now recruiting!
 This is an exciting opportunity for students who have been accepted on the MSc in Hydrogeology course, or are in the process of applying for this MSc starting in September 2013.
-It is particularly relevant to Home/RUK students (due to valid work permit/visa requirements) and the placement is undertaken prior to the start of the MSc, in Epsom, Birmingham or Oxford, UK.
+It is relevant to UK or EU students (due to valid work permit requirements) and the placement is undertaken before the MSc starts, in Cambridge, UK.

 WEEK-LONG FIELD CAMP